SenthuranSivananthan/gdeltproject/scripts/powershell/readme.md

 Use `ExtractFiles.ps1` to extract the zip files from the `raw` directory into `extracted` directory.
 This `extracted` directory will be created automatically.
 The script will extract the files based on year sub directories.

-# Migrate files to different drive using Robocopy
+# Migrate files to different location using Robocopy

 ```cmd
 robocopy f:\ e:\ /E /Z /ZB /R:5 /W:5 /TBD /NP /V /MT:16